-- Self-release of the masseter muscle: This is one of the key “clencher” muscles in the side of your cheek.
-To do this, use your finger or knuckle to apply pressure from your cheekbone down towards your jawline while simultaneously opening your mouth slowly.
-Alternatively, massaging the muscles just in front of your ear using small circular motions can provide relief.
+- Self-release of the masseter muscle: This is one of the key “clenching” muscles in the side of your cheek.
+To release your muscle, use your finger or knuckle to apply pressure from your cheekbone.
+Angle down towards your jawline, simultaneously opening your mouth slowly.
+Alternatively, massage the muscles just in front of your ear in small, circular motions for relief.

-- Be mindful of your posture: Think about sitting up tall, tucking your chin so that your ears are in line with your shoulders, and pulling your shoulder blades back and down.
+- Be mindful of your posture: Sit up tall and tuck your chin in, so that your ears are in line with your shoulders.
+Then, pull your shoulder blades back and down.

 - Wear a mask that fits well and breathe through your nose whenever possible: If your mask is too tight or loose, you may find yourself wiggling your jaw to keep it in place.
 Breathing through your nose allows your jaw to relax.